annabook21/IntelligentDoc_Processor/README.md

+Great idea 👍 — your current README is solid, but it’s missing all the gotchas we just worked through.
+Here’s an **updated version** with improved prerequisites, clearer step-by-step deployment, and troubleshooting tips that match what you hit:

+---

 # Contextual Chatbot with Amazon Bedrock Knowledge Bases

 This project provides a fully deployable, self-contained contextual chatbot application using Amazon Bedrock Knowledge Bases.
 It features a complete backend infrastructure defined in AWS CDK and a simple React frontend.

+---

 ## Architecture